-The benefit of extended service hours would be limited to local trips unless additional routes that connect to Route 10 in Medford also had extended service hours.
-There is the potential for extended service hours on Route 10 only to serve a need between SOU and SOU's Medford campus; however, this need may be best served with a shuttle service operated by SOU.
+2012 RVTD extended service hours on Route 10 to 10:00 p.m. on weekdays and provides Saturday service.
+The benefit of extended service hours is somewhat limited to local trips as not all routes that connect to Route 10 in Medford have extended service hours.
+However, the extended service hours on Route 10 serve a need between SOU and SOU's Medford campus; however, this need may also potentially be served by a shuttle service operated by SOU.